-Following a nationwide search, Mr. Hege was named Music Director of the Syracuse Symphony Orchestra in April, 1999.† In June 2001, he completed a five year tenure with the Baltimore Symphony where he held the titles of Assistant, Associate and Resident Conductor and led the orchestra in subscription, family and run-out concerts.
-Mr. Hege also served as Associate Conductor of the Kansas City Symphony, Assistant Conductor of the Pacific Symphony, Music Director of the Encore Chamber Orchestra in Chicago and Music Director of the Chicago Youth Symphony where he was twice honored by the American Symphony Orchestra League for innovative programming.
+Following a nationwide search, Mr. Hege was named Music Director of the Syracuse Symphony Orchestra in April, 1999.
+In June 2001, he completed a five year tenure with the Baltimore Symphony where he held the titles of Assistant, Associate and Resident Conductor and led the orchestra in subscription, family and run-out concerts.
+Mr. Hege also served as Associate Conductor of the Kansas City Symphony, Assistant Conductor of the Pacific Symphony, Music Director of the Encore Chamber Orchestra in Chicago and Music Director of the Chicago Youth Symphony where he was twice honored by the League of American Orchestras for innovative programming.

-Recent and upcoming guest conducting engagements include appearances with the Houston, Louisiana, Naples and Orlando Philharmonics; the Louisville and Florida Orchestras; the Pacific, Puerto Rico, Omaha, Grand Rapids, Virginia, Sarasota, Charleston, Tulsa, Boise and Memphis symphonies; and at the Music Academy of the West.
+Recent and upcoming guest conducting engagements include appearances with the Rochester, Rhode Island and Naples Philharmonics; the Louisville, Sarasota and Florida Orchestras; the Houston, Edmonton, Pacific, Puerto Rico, Hartford, Omaha, Tulsa and Virginia symphonies; and at the Music Academy of the West.